-We received another grant (July 2021), this time through Landcare, to expand our corridors project.
-It allowed us to provide more plants and fencing materials to landowners, hold further meetings, and purchase new equipment such as additional motion-sensing cameras.
-It also enabled us to extend the original concept of corridors connecting areas of open forest in the valleys to also providing food plants along riparian strips for frugivorous birds and fruitbats that need to move from the upland forests in lean seasons and when threatened by fires.
+We received another grant of $48,000 in 2021 through the Landcare Bushfire Recovery Grant program, to expand our corridors project, this time extending our scope to include providing food plants along riparian strips for frugivorous birds and fruitbats that need to move from the upland forests in lean seasons and when threatened by fires.
 Click here for an article about this..

 - https://scenicrim.wildlife.org.au/projects/wildlife-corridors-for-the-scenic-rim/wildlife-corridor-plans/ plans for corridors